upenn/PennGrader/README.md

 ![Architecture Design](https://penngrader-wiki.s3.amazonaws.com/design.png)

 ### Clients
 There are two pip installable clients, one for students and one for instructors.
 You can install these two clients by running `pip install penngrader` in your favorite terminal.
-When creating a new homework download the [Homework_Template.ipynb](https://penngrader-wiki.s3.amazonaws.com/PennGrader_Homework_Template.ipynb) and the [TeacherBackend.ipynb](https://penngrader-wiki.s3.amazonaws.com/PennGrader_TeacherBackend.ipynb) notebooks and follow the instructions.
+When creating a new homework download the [Homework_Template.ipynb](./Test%20Client%20Notebook/PennGrader_Homework_Template.ipynb) and the [TeacherBackend.ipynb](./Test%20Client%20Notebook/PennGrader_TeacherBackend.ipynb) notebooks and follow the instructions.
 More details are presented below.

 #### Student's Client: PennGrader

 The student's client will be embedded in the homework release notebook.
 Its main purpose will be to interface the student's homework with the AWS backend.
 This client is represented by the `PennGrader` class which needs to be initialized by the instructor when writing the homework as follows.
 Note: the HOMEWORK_ID needs to be filled in before releasing the notebook.
 The student should only enter his or her's student id.

 ```
-import penngrader.grader
+from penngrader.grader import *
 grader = PennGrader(homework_id = HOMEWORK_ID, student_id = STUDENT_ID)
 ```